-Visit this page for up-to-date information on prioritization and distribution plans for the COVID-19 vaccine.
+Visit this page for up-to-date information about COVID-19 vaccine prioritization and distribution plans.

 If not Ridgeview, where can I get vaccinated?